mhowlader/DustyScreens/README.md

 ### QuickSort Notation
 ## Big O(n^2)

-### Best case
-In the best case, the chosen pivot point will end up being the median value, so it will split the array in the middle

-### Worst case

-In the worst case, the chosen pivot point will be on either end of the array, so it will continiously have to incriment the size of the region by one.

 ##### Example
 This example implements a choosing of the pivot that is completly random